duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

         <img style='width:40em' src="theta_computation_ii.png"/>
     </figure>
 </figure>
 *How to compute ($l_{\text{ref}}$, $l_{\text{t}}$)?*
-The matched lines are detemerined according to the line regression results. $l_{\text{ref}}$, $l_{\text{t}}$ are the yellow lines' homogeneous coordinates if the yellow lines are detected.
+The matched lines are determined according to the line regression results. $l_{\text{ref}}$, $l_{\text{t}}$ are the yellow lines' homogeneous coordinates if the yellow lines are detected.
 Otherwise, we use the red lines coordinates.
 Lastly, we use the white lines coordinates if the red lines are also not detected.

 *How to compute ($p_{\text{ref}}$, $p_{\text{t}}$)?*
 Let line $l_1 = (a_1, b_1, c_1)$ and line $l_2 = (a_2, b_2, c_2)$.
 Let the intersection of $l_1$ and $l_2$ be $(x_{\text{intercept}},y_{\text{intercept}})$.
 We have